-For the three and nine months ended September 30, 2020 compared to the same periods in 2019, expenses related to our DCC-3014 program increased primarily as a result of increases in clinical trial expenses of \$1.4 million and \$3.1 million, increases in manufacturing costs of \$1.1 million and \$2.4 million, and increases in preclinical costs of \$0.2 million and \$1.3 million, respectively.
-The increases in clinical trial expenses were primarily due to our ongoing dose escalation Phase 1 trial of DCC-3014 to assess the safety, tolerability, pharmacokinetics, and pharmacodynamics in patients with advanced malignancies and tenosynovial giant cell tumor (TGCT).
-Manufacturing costs for the DCC-3014 program increased as a result of increased activities to support clinical trials.
-The increases in preclinical costs were primarily due to ongoing studies.
+For the three months ended March 31, 2021 compared to the same period in 2020, expenses related to our vimseltinib program increased primarily as a result of increases in clinical trial expenses of \$1.4 million and increases in manufacturing costs of \$1.0 million.
+Clinical trial expenses increased primarily due to increased activities associated with our ongoing Phase 1/2 study of vimseltinib to assess the safety, tolerability, pharmacokinetics, and pharmacodynamics in patients with tenosynovial giant cell tumor (TGCT) and expenses associated with planning for potential pivotal development of vimseltinib.
+Manufacturing costs for the vimseltinib program increased as a result of increased activities to support clinical trials.